GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Observations/First_Seven_Episodes.md

 https://bsky.app/profile/justinofclark.bsky.social/post/3m535dnxooc2k

 Justin Clark: "I reviewed the first seven episodes of Pluribus."
+Notable that there are 9 episodes planned for this season, so does not cover *everything* in first season.
+Two seasons were also approved from the very start, so the who was written without anxiety of cancelation after first season.

 .